SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/secret-handling/README.md

 First, you need to create the actual Secret and Config Map, that is referenced by the Function, to access S3 bucket for storing data.

 > **NOTE**:  The `.env` files in this folder are just templates.
-Please paste the actual data into the files before running the following commands
+Please paste the actual data into the files before running the following commands.

 Use the following kubectl CLI command to create Secret from the file:
 ```shell